Senior Business FellowCompany: Religious Freedom & Business Foundation (RFBF)

 Post: Podcast Ep.
 48: How to Welcome Faith Oriented Diversity in a Workplace: A Better Way

-Paul Lambert serves as Secretary/Treasurer and Senior Business Fellow at the Religious Freedom & Business Foundation.
-He is helping to develop the foundation’s in-company and campus-based executive education seminars on religious diversity & inclusion in the workplace.
+Paul Lambert serves as secretary/treasurer and Senior Business Fellow at the Religious Freedom & Business Foundation.
+He is helping to develop the foundation’s in-company and campus-based executive education seminars on religious diversity and inclusion in the workplace.

-Paul Lambert is an executive education specialist and former Assistant Dean at Georgetown University’s McDonough School of Business.
+Paul is an executive education specialist and former assistant dean at Georgetown University’s McDonough School of Business.
 In that capacity, he was responsible for developing and managing academic programs focused on global leadership, business and policy, management, and strategy for U.S. and international organizations.
-He also teaches classes on American Government and Politics.
+He also taught classes on American government and politics.
+Before joining Georgetown University, Paul served as professor and academic director of the American Studies Program teaching on U.S. politics, international relations, and national security at the National Defense University in Washington, D.C.

-Lambert is also a Distinguished Fellow at the Religious Freedom Center of the Newseum Institute, where he is responsible for the design and development of religious liberty education programs for business leaders throughout the world.
-He is also a Distinguished Business Fellow at the Religious Freedom & Business Foundation.
-Lambert also works with several other organizations focused on religious freedom, such as the Religious Freedom Project at the Berkley Center for Religion, Peace & World Affairs.
+Also a Distinguished Fellow at the Religious Freedom Center of the Newseum Institute, Paul is responsible for the design and development of religious liberty education programs for business leaders throughout the world.
+He also works with several other organizations focused on religious freedom, such as the Religious Freedom Project at the Berkley Center for Religion, Peace & World Affairs.

-Lambert is a graduate of the Fletcher School of Law and Diplomacy at Tufts University and Brigham Young University.
+Paul is a graduate of the Fletcher School of Law and Diplomacy at Tufts University and Brigham Young University.
 He is also a graduate of the Seminar XXI Fellowship Program at the Massachusetts Institute of Technology Center for International Studies.
-He and his wife Joelle are the parents of three children.
+He and his wife, Joelle, are the parents of three children.